dhruv0rathore/cotton_therapy/README.md

 ## Features

-- **Empathetic Conversations**: Uses Gemini 1.5 Pro for natural, supportive responses
+- **Empathetic Conversations**: Uses Gemini 1.5 for natural, supportive responses
 - **Voice Interaction**: Speak with the bot and hear its responses
 - **Text Mode**: Traditional text-based chat interface
 - **Appointment Booking**: Mock functionality to book sessions with human therapists